Vestibulo-ocular reflex: Testing

 This reflex can be tested by the rapid head impulse test or Halmagyi–Curthoys test, in which the head is rapidly moved to the side with force, and is controlled if the eyes succeed to remain to look in the same direction.
 When the function of the right balance system is reduced, by a disease or by an accident, a quick head movement to the right cannot be sensed properly anymore.
 As a consequence, no compensatory eye movement is generated, and the patient cannot fixate a point in space during this rapid head movement.

 The head impulse test can be done at the bed side and used as a screening tool for problems with a person's vestibular system.
 It can also be diagnostically tested by doing a video-head impulse test (VHIT).
 In this diagnostic test, a person wears highly sensitive goggles that detect rapid changes in eye movement.
 This test can provide site-specific information on vestibular system and its function.

 Another way of testing the VOR response is a caloric reflex test, which is an attempt to induce nystagmus (compensatory eye movement in the absence of head motion) by pouring cold or warm water into the ear.
 Also available is bi-thermal air caloric irrigations, in which warm and cool air is administered into the ear.

 The vestibulo-ocular reflex can be tested by the aforementioned caloric reflex test; this plays an important part in confirming diagnosis of brainstem death.
 A code of practice must be followed in this process, namely that of the Academy of Medical Royal Colleges.

 Related terms

 Cervico-ocular reflex

 Summary: Cervico-ocular reflex, also known by its acronym COR, involves the achievement of stabilization of a visual target, and image on the retina, through adjustments of gaze impacted by neck and, or head movements or rotations.
 The process works in conjunction with the vestibulo-ocular reflex (VOR).
+It is conspicuous in certain animals that cannot move their eyes much, such as owls.